GraphWalker/graphwalker.github.io/content/maven/maven-watch.md

 ## graphwalker:watch

-The plugin will watch models in placed in the folder `src/main/resources`, and if a model is changed, it will automatically run the plugin [graphwalker:generate-sources](/maven-generate-sources/)
+The plugin will watch models that are placed in the folder `src/main/resources`.
+If a model is changed, it will automatically run the plugin [graphwalker:generate-sources](/maven-generate-sources/)

 ## Example